boots-edu/textbook/source/original/week13_1.md

 Even for the nodes without children we can think of them as trees with no nodes (empty trees).

-So in other words, we can treat each  _sub\-tree_  of a tree with a given  _root_  as if it were a tree.
+So in other words, we can treat each  _sub-tree_  of a tree with a given  _root_  as if it were a tree.

 This feels like a good candidate for recursion.